faker1897/DeepLearning4CV_final/README.md

 |            |--------gan.py(Discriminator,Generator)
 |            |--------all GAN models
 |            |--------generate.py(generate fake data)
 |
+|————————————model(all different model file and history and confusion matrix)
+|
 |____data_process.py(functions to process data)
 |____data_balance.py(to show the number of each type of photo)